I am so thankful for easy dinner recipes like Paleo Honey Lemon Chicken.

 - 1/4 cup fresh lemon juice

 - 2 Tablespoons arrowroot powder

 - Extra lemon zest or lemon slices

-- Start off by making a quick marinade, simply combine the chicken, coconut aminos and rice vinegar to a large ziplock bag, and toss until the chicken is evenly coated.
+- Start by making a quick marinade.
+Simply combine the chicken, coconut aminos and rice vinegar in a large zip-top bag, and toss until the chicken is evenly coated.
 Refrigerate for at least 10 minutes, or up to 8 hours.

 - When you are ready to cook the chicken, drain and transfer to a separate plate.
 Season the chicken on both sides with a few generous pinches of salt and pepper.
 In a separate bowl, whisk the honey lemon sauce ingredients together until combined.